 Internal Third Parties

-Other companies in the Abacus Trust Group acting as joint controllers or processors and who are based in the Isle of Man, Malta, Monaco and United Kingdom, and which include the following entities: Abacus plc, Abacus Holdings Limited, Abacus Trust Company Limited, Abacus Financial Services Limited, Abacus Group (Malta) Limited, Abacus Corporate Services Limited, Abacus Crew Limited, MR Corporate Services S.A.M., Abacus Advisory Limited and any subsidiaries of these.
+Other companies in the Abacus Trust Group acting as joint controllers or processors and who are based in the Isle of Man, Malta, Monaco and United Kingdom, and which include the following entities: Abacus plc, Abacus Holdings Limited, Abacus Trust Company Limited, Abacus Financial Services Limited, Abacus Group (Malta) Limited, Abacus Corporate Services Limited, Abacus Crew Limited, MR Corporate Services S.A.M., Abacus Advisory Limited, Abacus Tax Limited and any subsidiaries of these.

 External Third Parties